Île Saint-Paul: Important Bird Area

 The island, with the adjacent islet of Quille Rock, has been identified as an Important Bird Area (IBA) by BirdLife International because it supports several breeding seabirds.
 The island's subtropical location gives it an avifauna distinct from that of subantarctic islands and contains several breeding species which are rare in the region.
-Saint Paul's seabirds nested mainly on Quille Rock until rat eradication allowed some species, notably Macgillivray's prions (a subspecies of Salvin's prion) and great-winged petrels, to recolonise the main island.
+Saint Paul's seabirds nested mainly on Quille Rock until rat eradication allowed some species, notably MacGillivray's prions and great-winged petrels, to recolonise the main island.
 Other species include a colony of some 9000 pairs of northern rockhopper penguins, about 20 pairs of sooty albatrosses, a few pairs of Indian yellow-nosed albatrosses, and small numbers of Australasian gannets, fairy prions, little and flesh-footed shearwaters, Wilson's storm petrels and sooty terns.
 The island might once have had a species of duck as a painting from 1793 shows one.
-However, it is not clear if this is conspecific with the Amsterdam duck (Anas marecula) or a separate taxon.
+However, it is not clear if this is conspecific with the Amsterdam wigeon (Mareca marecula) or a separate taxon.
 No specimens have been found though, so the existence of this cannot be proven.